KawaseAkihiro/skeletal-makeup-attractiveness/README.md

 If you use these data or code, please cite the associated article:

-Kawase, A., & Yamamoto, R. (in press).
+Akihiro Kawase and Rikuto Yamamoto. (in press).
 Skeletal structure and makeup effects in facial attractiveness judgments.
 Perception. https://doi.org/10.1177/03010066261459982

 The bibliographic details, including publication year, volume, issue, and page/article number, will be updated once the article is formally published.